 Paradise-Opoly was originally thought up as an emotional response to an incalculable loss.
 In the wake of that loss there are incredible amounts of love, generosity and need.
 In 2018 California’s most destructive wildfire ripped through Paradise, California leaving almost nothing in its path.
 With over 14,000 homes destroyed, and far too many precious lives lost, Paradise would sadly never be the same again.
 Residents were displaced all over the country.
 This tight knit community that nestled under the trees was now spread far and wide.
 It slowly became clear that it would take years for most people to return home, if ever at all, again.
 With many households uninsured or under insured coupled with the rising cost of lumber, contractors and California infrastructure it is simply not an option to rebuild for so many.

 Paradise-Opoly LLC has been formed to operate an online e-commerce store out of California.
-Once the Kickstarter has been successfully funded, all raised funds from the Kickstarter will be used towards the entire development, design, production, shipping, marketing and keeping inventory up to fulfill the expected high initial number of sales in the first year or more.
-To be clear, no funds raised from Kickstarter will be used for charity or be donated. with the success of fully funding the kickstarter in time, the game will be able to be finalized and put into mass production.
-Paradise-opoly llc will then resume pre-orders and eventually sales of the games, additional accessories and replacement parts.
-100% of those net-profits from company sales will be donated to local non-profit organizations focused on fire recovery and rebuilding. more specifically, projects aimed at low income housing for fire survivors looking to move back to paradise and ground level immediate needs assistance.
+All raised funds from the successful Kickstarter campaign in April of 2021 were used towards the development, design, production and shipping of the first batch of 3000 games.
+There is also ongoing marketing, inventory management, social media, budgeting, and more to keep up on.
+All of this is being done as a side, passion project of Tanner's with the help of his girlfriend, Jessica.
+With that, 100% of the net-profits from board game sales will be donated to local non-profit organizations focused on fire recovery and rebuilding.
+More specifically, projects aimed at low income housing for fire survivors looking to move back to Paradise and ground level immediate needs assistance.

-These wonderful organizations will be some of the non-profit beneficiaries of Paradise-Opoly LLC net-profits:
+These wonderful organizations have received donations from Paradise-Opoly LLC net-profits:

 Regenerating Paradise is a nonprofit organization formed in the wake of the Camp Fire with a mission “to weave the social fabric that regenerates us.”
 We define ‘regenerating’ as a process of rebuilding and recovery that, as in regenerative agriculture, replenishes rather than depletes.
 We look to the residents of The Ridge, our community, for our resources, with the intention “to co-create and cultivate communities that make use of our abundant gifts and that work for all life.”